narmi/design_system/README.md

 ## Developing

 We need to set up your copy of `design_system` for local development.

+The following command will install NDS as a local dependency and start your Storybook.

 From `banking`:

 ```
 cd ..
 git clone git@github.com:narmi/design_system.git
-cd banking    (or banking/sky, or wherever you want to consume DS)
+cd <your-consuming_repo>
 npm link ../design_system
 cd ../design_system
 npm install